Australia's Optus hit with class action over cybersecurity breach | Business

 Australia's Optus hit with class action over cybersecurity breach

+The Australian government is planning to set up an agency coordinating cyber security tasked with ensuring government agencies work together during cyber incidents as well as overseeing the government's investment strategies on cyber security.
 A claim lodged in the federal court by Slater and Gordon on Friday alleged Optus breached laws and its own policies by failing to adequately protect customer data and destroy or de-identify former customer data, according to a release from the firm.

-Optus will defend itself in the class action, said a spokesperson in an emailed statement.
+Optus, a unit of Singapore Telecommunications Ltd, said in an exchange filing that it had not yet been served with any court documents on the matter, and reiterated it would defend itself in the class action.
+The class action members want compensation for the time and money required to replace identity documents and for distress, frustration and disappointment caused by the breach.
+The release did not specify an amount.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)